HugoBothaMD/naip-ssast/README.md

 ### run_mayo.py
 The command line usable, start-to-finish implementation of SSAST is available with [run_mayo.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/run_mayo.py).
 There is also a notebook implementation: [run_mayo.ipynb](https://github.com/dwiepert/mayo-ssast/blob/main/src/run_mayo.ipynb).
 This implementation completes fine-tuning and evaluation of a fine-tuned model.
 It DOES NOT return embeddings.
 Please see [get_embeddings.py](https://github.com/dwiepert/mayo-ssast/blob/main/src/get_embeddings.py) for this functionality.

 There are many possible arguments to set, including all the parameters associated with audio configuration (see [Data loading]((https://github.com/dwiepert/mayo-ssast#dataloading??)).
 The main run function describes most of these, and you can alter defaults as required.
-Run We will list some of the most important.
+We will list some of the most important.

 * `-i`: sets the `prefix` or input directory.
 Compatible with both local and GCS bucket directories containing audio files, though do not include 'gs://'
 * `-d`: sets the `data_split_root` directory.
 This is a full file path to a directory containing a train.csv and test.csv of file names.
 This path should include 'gs://' if it is located in a bucket.